|

 Confucian perception of life and death is based on Yin-Yang concept of Hon-Beck(spirit-soul).

-Dual creation of tomb and shrine were meant to embody distinct Confucian principles, reflecting the functional dichotomy between burial of the physical body and veneration of the spirit.
+In Confucianism, tombs and shrines were built to reflect the functional dichotomy between burial of the physical body and veneration of the spirit.

 4. Five Elements: